Dementia Self-Help Project

 Periodically, experts are invited into meetings to share ideas and information with the group.
 Visiting guests have included a creative writer, a memory specialist and a dog.

-The first self-help group started in September 2012, and in March 2013 the running of the group will be handed over to two volunteers, one of whom is a tenant where the project is located.
+The first self-help group started in September 2012, and in March 2013 the running of the group was handed over to two volunteers, one of whom is a tenant where the project is located.
 You can read about the group’s experiences in their blog.

 The second self-help group is halfway through the initial six month period facilitated by the Mental Health Foundation, and a third self-help group has recently started to meet.The project group facilitator has already reported members’ increased confidence and enjoyment of life.
 Members have demonstrated their ability to learn new skills, form friendships and explore difficult issues in a caring and supportive way with others facing similar challenges.